nf-core/test-datasets/README.md

 **bam**

-Already clipped, merged and mapped BAM files of the two paired-end FASTQ files as described above in [fastq](#fastq).
+Already clipped, merged and mapped BAM files of the two paired-end FASTQ files as described above in `fastq`.

 **vcf**